Where is Inventing Anna filmed?

 When Sorokin visits Los Angeles in the show, she stays in the legendary Chateau Marmont on Sunset Boulevard.
 Scenes in Miami are shot at the Passages treatment centre.

+In the second episode, Sorokin assists at Paris Fashion Week.
+The Gulacsy Hotel in Paris is actually the Lotte New York Palace Hotel, a luxury hotel occupying a section of the Villard Houses.

-In episode six, Sorokin travels to Marrakesh in Morocco and stays at a luxurious hotel, which was shot in the real-life Hotel Lа Mаmouniа on Avenue Bаd Jdid in the city.
+In episode six, Sorokin travels to Marrakesh in Morocco and stays at an opulent hotel.
+These scenes were shot in the real-life Hotel Lа Mаmouniа on Avenue Bаd Jdid in the city.

 Inventing Anna is on Netflix now.
 Read The Independent’s review here.